 At West Hill we recognise the importance of all subjects across the National Curriculum.
 We foster strong links with Wandsworth creative arts team, the Wandsworth Music service, and Wandsworth Sports services.

 Nurture at West Hill involves listening carefully to pupils and responding appropriately, focusing on building self-esteem and confidence so that all children feel valued, respected and belong to the school community.

-We enrich learning within each topic and inspire children to want to find out more by planning school trips, visitors and workshops.
-These trips and visits underpin the topics and set the children’s learning into real life contexts, helping them to make sense of it.
+We enrich learning and aim to inspire children to want to find out more by planning school trips, visitors and workshops.
+These trips and visits help build meaningful connections across the curriculum and set the children’s learning into real life contexts, helping them to make sense of it.
 Home learning projects and homework tasks also enhance our topic outcomes and achievements; children go home inspired by their learning, wanting to delve

 The early skills of reading and writing are the vital building blocks for all learning.
 At West Hill we follow the Read Write Inc phonics approach in Early Years and Foundation stage and Key Stage 1.